Groupe Casino: Acceleration of the investment strategy (1999–2014)

 Under the aegis of Jean-Charles Naouri, Casino Group developed its assets in France and internationally.
 In March 1997, Casino Group signed an affiliate agreement with the Uruguayan Brand Disco for the construction of a Géant Casino in Montevideo.
 The store opened its doors in 1999.
 In February 1998, Casino Group took over the Argentine Group Libertad operating 7 hypermarkets across the country.
 Libertad was then the third company of hypermarkets in Argentine.
 In 1999, Casino subscribed to the capital of leading distribution companies in their respective countries, GPA in Brazil and Grupo Éxito in Colombia.
 After having strengthened its position in 2005, Casino Group became in July 2012 the sole controlling shareholder of GPA, no 1 in distribution and no 2 in e-business in Brazil.
 In 2000, Casino Group acquired Monoprix (50% of it), Franprix, Leader Price and Cdiscount.
 Activities grew again with the creation of Banque Casino in 2001 as well as property management company Mercialys, managing all the shopping malls owned by Casino.
 These assets represented 150 shopping malls on hypermarket and supermarket sites, as well as the premises of cafeterias owned by the Group.

 In 2005, Jean-Charles Naouri was appointed CEO of Casino Group.
 Casino inaugurated its new Head Office in Saint-Étienne, its historical stronghold, in 2007.
-In the same year, the Group created GreenYellow, its energy-specialised branch.
+In the same year, the Group created GreenYellow, its energy-specialised branch and sells its shares in Smart & Final.
 Its first photovoltaic plant was connected to the electric network in 2010.
 In that year, Casino Group continued its growth in Asia by acquiring Thai participations in the Carrefour Group with its Big C branch.
 In 2011, the Charle brothers sold their shares in the Cdiscount capital.
 Casino then held 99.6% of shares.
 In the same year, Casino Group and La Poste signed a partnership agreement.
 With a length of 5 years, it aimed at creating convenience food businesses in available premises, next to Post offices, in villages of under 12,000 inhabitants.
 In July 2012, the Group acquired 50% of shares held by Galeries Lafayette Group in Monoprix.
 Jean-Charles Naouri was named CEO by the Board of Directors of the Brand.
 The Group purchased the majority of Le Mutant stores and renamed them "Leader Price".
 In parallel, the Group reduced its shares in Mercialys, by around 40.2%.
 On 8 October 2014, the Group and Intermarché announced an agreement as regards purchases for big brand products in France.
 This agreement meant that the 2 Groups were purchasing leaders in France with a market share of 25.8%.